Hockey257/Hockey257.github.io/_posts/2018-05-12-Media-Theft.md

     <td></td>
   </tr>
   <tr>
-    <td>To make more options I could think of more ideas to ask next time in class.</td>
+    <td>The changes that I need to make to improve my learning next time are that I need to think of a wider range of ideas to share with the class and ask more questions to show that I am engaging with the conversation. </td>
     <td></td>
   </tr>
 </table>